wdjungst/react-project/README.md

   the framework are imported into the app, the app is not imported into the framework.
 - Escape hatches are important.
+- Upgrading should be simple, benefits should come w/o changing app code usually.